WebAssembly/content-security-policy/proposals/CSP.md

 ### The `wasm-unsafe-eval` source directive

 We recommend that a new CSP policy directive `wasm-unsafe-eval` be created.
 If set in the headers of a page, then the  `HostEnsureCanCompileWasmBytes` policy point is enabled; which, in turn, allows the page to load, compile and instantiate WebAssembly code.
+This would apply to both the inline APIs (`WebAssembly.compile` etc.) and the streaming APIs (`WebAssembly.compileStreaming` et el.)
 The details of these abstract operations will be incorporated into a future version of the CSP specification.

 Given the current usage of the CSP policy `unsafe-eval` to gate both JavaScript `eval` and instantiating WebAssembly modules, we propose that that behavior be allowed to continue; but that `wasm-unsafe-eval` should have no implication for JavaScript loading or evaluation or use of `eval` in JavaScript.
 NOTE: Providing a directive to allow JavaScript `eval` without WebAssembly doesn't seem immediately useful, and so has been left out intentionally.